robyftp/Tree/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## What has ears but cannot hear?
+A field of corn.